rafael747/blog/hiking/_posts/2021-01-03-trekking-canastra.md

 ![](https://drive.google.com/uc?export=view&id=1L7YplPoWVfALuJxof8ULc1uDBzWJ3-Lp)

 It is unbelievable that someone would do such a thing like that.
-We were very worried to pass on that place because of the fire, but we hurry to get to the other side as soon as possible.
+We were very worried to pass on that place because of the fire, but we hurried to get to the other side as soon as possible.
 After all, it was the only way available for us.

 ![](https://drive.google.com/uc?export=view&id=1O_U9y9cJyiEdjhYMU2BG0cB_Q4WdaJmV)